Station to Station: Promotion and release

 The title track was released in France as a 7-inch promotional single in January 1976.
 It featured a shortened version of the track, lasting just over three-and-a-half minutes, with "TVC 15" as the B-side.
 "TVC 15" was released in edited form as the second single from the album on 30 April 1976, backed by the Diamond Dogs track "We Are the Dead".
 Its release coincided with the European leg of the Isolar tour.
 It peaked at number 33 in the UK.
-"Stay" was first issued, in its full-length form, as the B-side of the "Suffragette City" single in the summer of 1976 to promote the Changesonebowie compilation.
+"Stay" was first issued, in its full-length form, as the B-side of "Suffragette City" in the summer of 1976 to promote the Changesonebowie compilation.
 An edited version was subsequently released in July as an A-side in the US and other territories, backed by "Word on a Wing".
 It failed to chart.
 The song, however, did not appear on the compilation.
 (Changesonebowie was itself packaged as a uniform edition to Station to Station, featuring a black-and-white cover and similar lettering).
 In November 1981, as Bowie's relationship with RCA was winding down, "Wild Is the Wind" was issued as a single to promote the Changestwobowie compilation.
 The full-length version of "Golden Years" backed the UK single.
-Accompanied by a new music video shot specifically for the release, it peaked at number 24 in the UK and charted for ten weeks.
+Accompanied by a video shot specifically for this release, it peaked at number 24 in the UK and charted for ten weeks.